chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II – Film Review.md

 Shang puts his foot down, forbidding the three pairs to talk, then mutually breaks up with Mulan.
 They get attacked by bandits and Shang sacrifices himself for Mulan.

 Mulan grieves, then offers herself as bride instead of the princesses.
 Shang returns to crash the marriage.
 Mushu masquerades as the Great Dragon to dissuade Lord Qin, and weds the duo on the spot.

+### Plot Structure

+- **Hook**: Mulan trains some girls, and Shang comes to propose to her.
+- **Inciting Incident**: The Emperor summons the Mulan and Shang to the palace for a secret mission.
+Mushu finds out he would lose his status as family guardian, as well as Mulan, should they get married.
+- **Key Event**: The duo decide to call off their wedding, and head to the palace.
+The Emperor quests them to escort his three princess daughters to form an alliance with Lord Qin to protect them from a coming Mongol invasion.
+- **First Plot Point**: They leave their kingdom with the three princesses and three guards.
+- **First Pinch Point**: Mushu sabotages the carriage, destroying it.
+They must stop and set up camp.
+- **Midpoint**: The oldest princess, Ting-Ting, asserts to her sisters that they must follow their duty over their heart.
+Nevertheless, they sneak out with the guards to attend a festival.
+- **Second Pinch Point**: Shang catches them in the village, puts his foot down, and forbids their blossoming relationships.
+Mulan is incredulous and they break their own relationship off.
+- **Third Plot Point**: They get ambushed by the Mongols, resulting in Shang falling to his death.
+They regroup and mourn.
+Mulan decides to offer herself in the princesses' place.
+- **Climactic Turning Point**: Shang crashes the wedding, alive apparently.
+They don't like him.
+- **Climactic Buildup**: Mushu masquerades as the Great Dragon to dissuade Lord Qin.
+- **Climactic Moment**: Lord Qin gives in, and weds the duo on the spot.
+- **Resolution**: China is saved, due to the alliance.
+Mushu is added onto Shang's family guardians, which means he still gets to be with Mulan.

 ## What to improve